RockyCott/i18n-peek/README.md

-# i18n Helper Extension for Visual Studio Code
+# i18n Peek Extension for Visual Studio Code

-The **i18n Helper** extension is designed to streamline the process of handling internationalization (i18n) in projects.
+The **i18n Peek** extension is designed to streamline the process of handling internationalization (i18n) in projects.
 By default, the extension reads JSON i18n files located in `src/assets/i18n`.
 However, developers have the flexibility to change this directory or fetch i18n files from a remote endpoint.

 ## Features